python/devguide/triaging.rst

 pose significant security concerns.
 Generally, bugfixes will be attached to a specific issue where the unintended behavior was first reported.

+type-documentation - Used for PRs which exclusively involve changes to documentation.

 Fields in the Issue Tracker
 ---------------------------